LauMartinez-Code/LauMartinez-Code/README.md

 [![My GitHub Gist](https://img.shields.io/github/followers/LauMartinez-Code?label=GitHub%20Gist&style=social)](https://gist.github.com/LauMartinez-Code)

-I'm Lautaro, Front-end Developer and technology enthusiast from Argentina.
-I started my career as a developer in a professional way amid the Covid-19 pandemic in 2020.
-Today, I’m responsible for creating and implementing web designs and user interfaces, developing cross-browser and cross-platform compatible solutions, collaborating with team members to establish objectives and design more functional and responsive websites.

-I'm always excited for new challenges, bringing my development experience and knowledge, as well as strong problem-solving skills and attention to detail.
+I am a professional Front-end developer and technology and cybersecurity enthusiast.
+I am currently responsible for creating and implementing web designs and user interfaces, developing cross-browser and cross-device compatible solutions, and collaborating with a team to achieve objectives.
+I'm always excited about new challenges, and  bringing my experience and knowledge in programming, as well as my problem-solving skills and attention to detail.

 Please feel free to clone projects, raise issues and submit PRs if you think something could be better.